vadorovsky/aya-btf-maps-experiments/README.md

   the most important one for us, which we need to make working.
 It's loading th eBPF program written in Aya with libbpf. **NOT WORKING CURRENTLY**
 * [`userspace-libbpf-ebpf-libbpf`](https://github.com/vadorovsky/aya-btf-maps/tree/main/userspace-libbpf-ebpf-libbpf) -
-  a reference point, using libbpf on both sides, which always works. **ALWAYS WORKS**
+  a reference point, using libbpf on both sides, which always works.
 * [`userspace-aya-ebpf-aya`](https://github.com/vadorovsky/aya-btf-maps/tree/main/userspace-aya-ebpf-aya) -
-  Aya used on both sides. **It's "working" (aka you can run it), which is not an expected result - Aya eBPF is currently emiting wrong BTF (rejected by libbpf userspacew), so we probably want to do similar validation in Aya userspace.**
+  Aya used on both sides,
 * [`userspace-aya-ebpf-libbpf`](https://github.com/vadorovsky/aya-btf-maps/tree/main/userspace-aya-ebpf-libbpf) -
   Aya used in usespace to load a correct libbpf program. **It works, but there is a room for improvement, like [handling section / program names](https://github.com/aya-rs/aya/issues/375).**